kevin-bertrand/Instagrid/README.md

 ## Technical constraints
 The application must respect the following constraints:
-- Available only for iPhone
+- Available only on iPhone
 - Available on all version of iOS from iOS 11
 - Supports Portrait and Landscape orientation
 - Supports all iPhone sizes from iPhone SE to iPhone 13 Pro Max